-No one is immune from the impact of untreated behavioral health needs.
-Each year, there are thousands of preventable tragedies that may be addressed with proper mental health resources.
-Right now, in our communities, jails and hospitals are too often the first entry point for an individual in need.
+No individual is immune from the impact of untreated behavioral health needs.
+Each year, there are thousands of preventable tragedies that may be addressed with proper mental health resources and access to care.
+In our communities, jails and hospitals are often the first entry point for an individual in need.

-Due to the lack of a crisis care system in Alabama, individuals in a mental health or substance abuse crisis often have encounters with police officers, medical first responders, hospital emergency room staff, or end up in correctional facilities, without getting the proper treatment and diagnosis they need.
+Currently, without a coordinated crisis system of care in Alabama, individuals in a mental health or substance use disorder crisis often have encounters with police officers, first responders, hospital emergency room staff, or end up in correctional facilities, without getting the proper treatment and diagnosis needed.

-ADMH requested and received $18 million for Fiscal Year 2021, to establish and stand up the first pilot Crisis Diversion Centers in the state.
+ADMH received $18 million for Fiscal Year 2021, to establish and stand up the first pilot Crisis Diversion Centers in the state.
 These centers will be a designated place for communities, law enforcement, first responders, and hospitals to take an individual that is in mental health or substance abuse crisis.
 At the center, the individual could receive stabilization, evaluation, and psychiatric services.

-ADMH thanks Governor Ivey and legislative investment, which will help to transform the crisis system of care, dramatically lower healthcare costs, reinvest those dollars to better the quality of life, achieve better health outcomes, and improve life for those with acute mental health needs.
+ADMH thanks Governor Ivey and legislative investment, which helps to expand and transform the Alabama crisis system of care, dramatically lower healthcare costs, reinvest state dollars, achieve better health outcomes, and improve life for those with acute mental health needs.

-Stepping Up Alabama is an integral part of this work.
+Stepping Up Alabama is an integral part of the Alabama crisis system of care.
 Stepping Up is a national initiative designed to reduce the number of people who have mental illnesses in jails and hospital emergency departments.
 To learn more about Stepping Up Alabama, its components, and progress, please visit Stepping Up Alabama.